Brismuth-Apps-LLC/bulk-texter-lite/README.md

 ### Update it
-To update the extension, follow the above installation instructions again, making sure to choose the correct extracted project folder in step #6.
+Firefox will automatically keep your add-on up to date.
+To update the extension in Chrome, follow the above installation instructions again, making sure to choose the correct extracted project folder in step #6.

 ### Permissions
 * Change data on hangouts.com and voice.google.com